NeKzor/board/README.md

 ## Out of scope (for now)

 - Bug fixes
-  - Auto-submission icon is not aligned in many places
   - Fix pending filter value switching between 0, 1 and 2
   - Fix UI in changelog showing point loss
 - Clean up